Arrangements during the current pandemic

 - Make sure the petition follows the rules for petitions and is worded correctly.
 You should ask advice from the Journal Office if you’re in any doubt (email email@example.com or phone 3310).

-- Sign the top sheet of the petition.
+- Print your initials and your name in the top right corner of the petition top sheet.
 The top sheet should also include the full text of the petition and the names, addresses and handwritten signatures of at least two petitioners (unless there is only one petitioner, in which case one signature and address is fine).

 - Provide your contact details so that the Journal Office can get in touch if they have any questions.